-The initial development areas would comprise around 60 per cent of the airport site, and include around 27 per cent of the site's archaeologically sensitive landforms.
-As such, the degree of cumulative impact, relative to the aggregate of past regional development would be approximately half that of the whole site, and roughly equal with the impact of the longer term development area.
-Despite this, the initial stage would have a substantially greater impact on future surrounding development because it will establish a focus for further commercial and industrial development in adjoining lands.
-This effect is anticipated and allowed for in the South West Growth Centre through an intended zoning for industrial development along the eastern side of Badgerys Creek adjacent to the airport site.
+The Stage 1 development area would comprise around 62 per cent of the airport site, and include around 28 per cent of the site's archaeologically sensitive landforms.
+As such, the degree of cumulative impact, relative to the aggregate of past regional development would be approximately half that of the whole site, and roughly equal with the impact of the long term development area.
+Despite this, Stage 1 would have a substantially greater impact on future surrounding development because it will establish a focus for further commercial and industrial development in adjoining lands.
+This effect was anticipated and allowed for in the South West Growth Centre, now the Western Sydney Priority Growth Area, through an intended zoning for industrial development along the eastern side of Badgerys Creek adjacent to the airport site.